gcallah/work/chaps/weber.md

 ### The Idea of a "Calling," or *Beruf*

-Weber makes a great deal of Luther is introduction of the idea of a calling (in German, *Beruf*).
+Weber makes a great deal of Luther's introduction of the idea of a calling (in German, *Beruf*).
 For him, who adds religious sanction for devoting oneself to secular work.
 He sees this as a step towards the infamous "Protestant work ethic" (although it took Calvin and then the Puritans to complete the move, since for Luther the calling meant acceptance of one's given station in life).

-H.M.
 Robertson (1959: 68-75) vigorously rejects Weber on this point, claiming that the latter is wrong to see Luther's usage as an innovation, claiming it goes back at least to St. Paul.
-Hover, in the same volume of essays, Kemper Fullerton (1959: 10) argues that "Luther's conception of secular life as a "calling" involved a complete break with [previous Christian] theory."
-Adjudicating this disagreement with require a deep plunge into Hebrew, biblical Greek, ecclesiastical Latin, and German, something clearly beyond the scope of this paper.
+However, in the same volume of essays, Kemper Fullerton (1959: 10) argues that "Luther's conception of secular life as a "calling" involved a complete break with [previous Christian] theory."
+Adjudicating this disagreement would require a deep plunge into Hebrew, biblical Greek, ecclesiastical Latin, and German, something clearly beyond the scope of this paper.
 But given that Robertson was an economist, while Fullerton was a specialist in the languages of the Old Testament, my Bayesian prior is going to be that Fullerton would emerge victorious after one surfaced from such a dive.

-### Weber's Mirror-Image: Marxists and the Protestant Ethic

-Interestingly, Marxists represent a significant body of commentators who agree with Weber on a close relationship between Calvinism and capitalism.
-But for them, the causality runs (almost?) entirely *from* capitalism *to* Calvinism, in keeping with the Marxist principle that religions, philosophies, and political positions are mere "superstructure," produced by material, economic "forces."[^1] Robertson, while not a Marxist, generally agrees with them on this point, writing "I wish to show that the spirit of capitalism has arisen rather from the material conditions of civilization than from some religious impulse" (1959:10).

-Talcott Parsons wrote a paper critcizing Robertson on this point, noting:

-"Though Dr. Robertson does not explicitly deny that Weber introduced qualifications into his thesis, he continually writes in a vein which allows the reader to think that Weber was putting forward a 'monistic' view of capitalistic development such that the demonstra- tion of the importance of any factors other than the Protestant ethic was quite sufficient to refute Weber's position.
-Obviously such is not the case.
-Even the demonstration of the importance of the influence of capitalistic interests on the Protestant ethic itself is not in the least conclusive unless it goes so far as a proof that this influence completely accounts for it.
-Though he sometimes seems to claim this, I am sure a disinterested reader will agree with me that Dr. Robertson has furnished no such proof" (1935: 689)

-In any case, Weber never undertook to state just how important he found the "Protestant factor" to be in the rise of modern capitalism, and explicitly stated that should be the topic of a separate study.

 ### The Validity of the Education Study